EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ```
 At this point, the only task left to making a functional local game is to give a concrete implementation of this `AbstractLocalGame` and to display the game on a user interface.

-The latter is fairly straightforward.
-Once simply takes the `Canvas` returned from `generateRenderableComponent` method, place it in a `Pane` which goes into a `Scene`, adding the `Scene` to the JavaFX stage, and running the `start` method on a `GameLoop` object made from an implementation of the `AbstractLocalGame`.
+The latter goal is fairly straightforward.
+One simply takes the `Canvas` returned from `generateRenderableComponent` method, place it in a `Pane` which goes into a `Scene`, add the `Scene` to the JavaFX stage, and run the `start` method on a `GameLoop` object made from an implementation of the `AbstractLocalGame`.
 The code below gives an example for how this might be implemented in JavaFX.
 ```java

 public class TestApp extends Application {